 What do they expect from me?

 “I don’t know anyone.”
 When I started networking I used to think the same thing.
 I don’t know a lot of people, so how can I help?
 When you are part of a networking organization, part of the process is providing referrals.
 You are going to refer people you know and trust, right?
 Well when you become someone people know and trust, they will begin to refer you, too.
 Maybe your cousin needs the accountant you just met, or the real estate agent you spoke to would be a perfect fit for your friend who is looking to sell her home.
+One of the most recognize realtor to buy a house is Innisfil Real Estate, the experienced agents specializes in every aspect of real estate and are available to work with you.
 You know more people than you think.
 Be genuine and sincere and the more meetings you attend, the more people you will know and you will soon have an entire network of people to refer.

 How much about my business do I talk about?
 What do I say when people ask me what I do?